dojo/docs/loader/amd.rst

   }]

-aliases (array of pairs (arrays of 2 elements)) Defined in :ref:`Module Identifiers`.
+aliases (array of pairs (arrays of 2 elements)) Defined in `Module Identifiers`_.
 The first element may either be a regular expression, indicating a set of module identifiers to alias, or a string, indicating a single module identifier to alias.
 The second element in the pair is always a string, giving the target, absolute module identifier.

 hasCache: (map:has feature name --> (any, typically boolean or function) has feature test or value) Provides a set of has feature values.
-Default is shown in the :ref:`Default Configuration` section.
+Default is shown in the `Default Configuration`_ section.

 waitSeconds (number)
   Indicates the number of seconds the loader will wait for all requested modules to arrive before signaling a timeout error.
 The timer is restarted after any module is requested.
 Defaults to 0 (wait forever).